RaynerdTech/RaynerdTech/README.md

 - 👋 Hi, I’m @RaynerdTech
 - 👀 I’m interested in colaborating in projects and also looking to be hired as a full-stack developer and as a tutor.
-- 🌱 I’m currently learning backend and others programming languages
+- 🌱 I’m currently learning Reactjs to enhance my frontend skills
-- 💞️ I’m looking to collaborate on front-end development projects
+- 💞️ I’m looking to collaborate on full-stack development projects
 - 📫 Reach out to me on my linkedIn www.linkedin.com/in/raynerd-tech-703101288

 <!---